Still motion: Overview

 Still motion started as a method to intensify a scene.
 Mostly used in horror films, a sequence of images would appear on screen at a relatively fast speed to intensify the moment.
 It is also usually accompanied by unnerving music.
 It could also be used to signify flashbacks, dreams or summaries and lead to a conclusion of some sort.
 Sometimes, it could be slower and pictures fade in and out, like a slideshow.

 The attributes of a still motion movie are less confined than that of a stop motion movie.
 A still motion movie can contain images of anything and need not have any composition relation with its predecessor frame.
 All frames should have the same dimensions, however, each image may have its own dimensions within a frame.

 This method has been accused by many of subliminal messaging.
 Since the subconscious mind is said to pick things up much faster than the rest of the brain, one could say that a hidden message in a still motion movie, it may allow the brain to receive the message without the human eye having time to register it.

 History

 The technique has been used in many forms of media.
-The most common form of still motion now exists as Adobe Flash or Gif animation banners on website advertisements.
+The most common form of still motion now exists as Adobe Flash or Gif animated banners on website advertisements.